 To get a detailed demographics report, you may click the Age or Gender menu below the Demographics tab in the left taskbar.

-To get an overview of the interests data, you can visit Audience » Interests » Overview.
+To see an overview of the interests data, you can visit Audience » Interests » Overview.

-You can also find a detailed interests report on affinity categories, in-marketing segment and other categories in Google Analytics.
+You can also find a detailed interests report on affinity categories, in-marketing segments, and other categories in Google Analytics.

-We hope this article helped you to set up the demographics and interests report in Google Analytics.
+We hope this article helped you set up your demographics and interests report in Google Analytics.
 If you want, you can also go through our article on how to set up WordPress visitor tracking.

-Collecting the demographics data will help you to run profitable remarketing campaigns.
+Collecting demographics data will help you run profitable remarketing campaigns.
 If you’re also running offline marketing campaigns to promote your business, you can track them in Google Analytics for better ROI.